-ESPO has approved and adopted a code of corporate governance as best practice, which is consistent with the principles of the CIPFA/ SOLACE Framework Delivering Good Governance in Local Government.
-A copy of the code is on our website and this statement explains how ESPO has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2015, regulation 4(3), which requires all relevant bodies to prepare an annual governance statement.
+ESPO has approved and adopted a code of corporate governance as best practice, which is consistent with the principles of "The new Delivering Good Governance in Local Government Framework" (CIPFA/Solace, 2016).
+This statement explains how ESPO has complied with the code and also meets the requirements of the Accounts and Audit (England) Regulations 2015, regulation 6 (1a and 1b) which requires all relevant bodies to conduct a review of the effectiveness of the system of internal control and prepare an annual governance statement.
+The overall aim of the new Delivering Good Governance Framework (which must be applied to annual governance statements prepared for the financial year 2016/17 onwards) is to ensure that: